-At Zoek, we take discrimination of any type very seriously and won’t list jobs that contain any form of bias.
-Whether it’s jobs in London, jobs in Manchester, jobs in Sheffield or jobs in Reading, at Zoek we take care to ensure every job on our site comes from a reputable employer that complies with all equality legislation.
+At Zoek, we don’t tolerate any recruiters discriminating against anyone.
+Any type of discrimination will be treated very seriously and we won’t list jobs that contain any form of bias.
+Whether it’s jobs in London, jobs in Manchester, jobs in Liverpool or jobs in Birmingham, at Zoek we take care to ensure every job on our site comes from a reputable employer that complies with all equality legislation.

 Interested in finding out more about the subjects raised on this page?